Tutorial 1: An Introduction to Data Analytics

 - How does bike rental vary across the two user groups (one-time users vs long-term subscribers) on different days of the week?

-- Do factors like weather and user age impact the average bike trip duration?
+- Does user age impact the average bike trip duration?

 Each tutorial in this course will see you finding answers to these questions and, eventually, turning them into a meaningful story.
 You’ll start with a raw dataset and end up with professional visualizations and clear, actionable insights to present to key stakeholders 🤩 Exciting times ahead!